Alexander Pechersky: Sobibor extermination camp

 On 18 September 1943, Pechersky, along with 2,000 Jews from Minsk including about 100 Soviet Jewish POWs, was placed in a railway cattle wagon which arrived at the Sobibor extermination camp on 23 September 1943.
 Eighty prisoners from the train, including Pechersky, were selected for work in Lager II.
 The remaining 1,920 Jews were immediately led to the gas chambers.
 Pechersky later recalled his thoughts as the train pulled up to Sobibor, "How many circles of hell were there in Dante's Inferno?
 It seems there were nine.
 How many have already passed?
 Being surrounded, being captured, camps in Vyazma, Smolensk, Borisov, Minsk...
 And finally I am here.
 What's next?"
 The appearance of Soviet POWs produced an enormous impression on Sobibor prisoners: "hungry hope-filled eyes following their every move".

 Pechersky wrote about his first day in Sobibor:

-During his third day at Sobibor, Alexander Pechersky earned the respect of fellow prisoners by standing up to Karl Frenzel, an SS senior officer, as the incident was recalled by Leon Feldhendler.
+During his third day at Sobibor, Alexander Pechersky earned the respect of fellow prisoners by standing up to Karl Frenzel, a SS senior officer, as the incident was recalled by Leon Felhendler.